Office Politics 101: Navigating Power Structures Professionally

 Efficient office politics involves proper management of relations both downwards to supervisors and horizontally to peers.
 These networks have a big bearing on your career development prospects as well as your capability to attain substantive work.

 Communicate the progress of the project, possible obstacles, and major successes to your supervisor without providing them with too much information.
-Offer solutions and problems as you can, seek advice on priorities where you have competing demands or limited resources.
+Offer solutions and problems as you can, and seek advice on priorities where you have competing demands or limited resources.

 Developing Your Personal Brand and Visibility

-Strategic self promotion is the ability to demonstrate your input and ability without being pompous and self-interested.
+Strategic self-promotion is the ability to demonstrate your input and ability without being pompous and self-interested.
 By establishing good visibility in your organization, you will have a chance to move up and more influence on critical decisions.

 Your Strategic Approach to Office Politics

 Begin by being frank with yourself about what relationship and influence patterns you currently have in the workplace.
-Name some of the most important stakeholders whose backing would help you achieve your career objectives and think over how you can form closer relations with these people by creating real value.
+Name some of the most important stakeholders whose backing would help you achieve your career objectives, and think over how you can form closer relations with these people by creating real value.

 It is important to remember that good office politics will always be in the best interests of everyone in the end since it would result in more cooperative, productive working conditions.
 Your time in learning and effective maneuvering in organizational dynamics is a part of positive change that helps you in your career as well as the overall success.